RapidScada/scada-community/Apps/GrafanaDataProvider/README.md

-A simple example of integrating Grafana and Rapid SCADA
+A Simple Example of Integrating Grafana and Rapid SCADA
 =============================
 Grafana is the open source analytics and monitoring solution for every database.